Tin Aye

 Tin Aye (တင်အေး; born 20 October 1945) is a retired Burmese lieutenant general and previously chaired the country's Union Election Commission (UEC).
 In the 2010 Burmese general election, he contested a Pyithu Hluttaw seat in Tada-U Township and won.
 However, he vacated his seat in February 2011 to assume a new position, as Chairman of the UEC.
 He graduated from the Defence Services Academy and is a decorated soldier, having received 15 decorations.
-He formerly served as the chairman of Union of Myanmar Economic Holdings (UMEH), an conglomerate owned by the Burmese military.
+He formerly served as the chairman of Union of Myanmar Economic Holdings (UMEH), a conglomerate owned by the Burmese military.